PoomSmart/YTUHD/README.md

 - Preserves 1440p/2160p VP9 and AV1 formats during format filtering.
 - Routes VP9/AV1 decoding to a compatible path depending on device and YouTube version.
 - Hooks codec support checks so software decode paths can be used when needed.
-- Spoofs iOS version only on devices below iOS 15.

 ## Compatibility